 Schools are a unique environment because there are so many wireless devices in each room.
-All wireless devices (including cell phones, cordless landline phones, any item with Wi-Fi or Bluetooth capability, etc.) generate and emit invisible electromagnetic radiation called radiofrequency (RFR).
+All wireless devices (including cell phones, cordless landline phone, any item with Wi-Fi or bluetooth capability, etc.) generate and emit an invisible electromagnetic radiation called radiofrequency (RFR).
 Children will spend several hours a day in classrooms with wireless exposures.

-Countries such as France, Cyprus, and Israel have banned wireless in young children’s classrooms as their public health authorities recommend reducing children’s exposure to RF.
+Countries such as France, Cyprus, and Israel have banned wireless in young children’s classrooms.

 In several letters sent to school districts, physicians strongly recommended wired connections for technology in classrooms to eliminate unnecessary wireless radiation exposures.